-If you wish further information about how your child's additional support needs will be identified and addressed please contact Miss J MacLaren, principal Teacher Curriculum, support for learning, or your child's House Head.
+If you wish further information Miss A Massie (Principal Teacher Curriculum, Support for Learning, or your child's House Head.

 The Support Centre can provide support for pupils who find difficulty in coping with the normal life and work of the school.
 After a detailed assessment of their needs, which includes consultation with staff and parents, an individual support plan may be set up.
 Support teachers and subject teachers work co-operatively to promote learning and teaching of a high quality and to ensure that the learning needs of all pupils are being met.